SidWorks01/Cave-Dash/README.md

 ### What's different about us:
 -Our code is Easy to Read and Beginner Friendly
 -We used limited modules and did not use any user-defined modules.
 Simply due to the reason that we wanted to write all the code from Scratch.

+### Future Scope of this Project:

+We wanted to implement many other features.
+Some of them are:
+-Dynamic Overlaying Images of the objects like Stars on "Circle Points", Spaceship on "Index Point" and Comets on "Barriers" -Hand Gesture Feature which implements jumping/pummelling via Opening and Closing of the Wrists
--We can implement ML algorithms and Neural Networks to Smartly Generate the required Obstacles and Points for a harder game.
+-Feature of "Levels ", "Maps", and "Hardness"(Easy/medium/hard) --We can implement ML algorithms and Neural Networks to Smartly Generate the required Obstacles and Points for a harder game.